Disability Support Services (DSS) is the campus entity charged with balancing two ethical realities:

 - Include a statement in each course syllabus, giving information on where and how students with disabilities can access support services.

-- If a student self-identifies to you as having a disability, you are responsible for that information.
-Do not assume students have gone to DSS.
-Use of a referral form will help protect you.
+- If a student self-identifies to you as having a disability, you are responsible for that information, please do not assume students have gone to DSS, use of a referral form will help protect you.

-- Do not provide accommodations for any student unless he/she has provided you with an “Accommodations Data Sheet” (ADS or "blue sheet") from the DSS.
+- Do not provide accommodations for any student unless he/she has provided you with a “Letter of Accommodation” (LOA) from the DSS.
 (See FAQ to learn about risks.)

 - Accommodating a disability means ensuring “equal access,” not “success.”
 The student must be “otherwise qualified” to perform “essential components” or meet “technical standards” of a program.

-- If a student has taken the proper steps, you will receive a blue “Accommodation Data Sheet” listing approved accommodation.
+- If a student has taken the proper steps, you will receive a “Letter of Accommodation” that lists the approved accommodation(s).
 You and the student will negotiate the manner in which they are provided.
-Unless you have received an ADS, do not assume that any accommodations have been approved by DSS.
+Unless you have received an LOA, do not assume that any accommodations have been approved by DSS.

-Referrals can be made for several reasons: a student identifies to you as having a disability, a student has a temporary disabling condition (e.g. surgery or broken bone), or a student's efforts do not seem to match his/her grades.
+*Referrals can be made for several reasons: a student identifies to you as having a disability or their efforts do not seem to match their grades.